Skip to content

 • Exhibits antibacterial, anti-inflammatory, and keratolytic properties

-• Great for rosacea-prone and sensitive skin.
+• Excellent for rosacea-prone and sensitive skin.

 Product Recommendation: